accelazh/accelazh.github.io/_posts/2021-11-06-Methodologies-For-Skilled-Innovation.md

   * Recombination of the essence will generate new ideas.
 Add, subtract, multiple, division happen here to combine them.

+Thinking in high level, thinking in abstraction.

+  * __High level and abstraction__.
+A easy pitfall when newly joining a project is to see a series of tasks, issues, bugs to work on.
+You find small pieces of new things to work on, but no big and impactful components.
+To come out of this situation, you need to think in high level, think in abstraction, and think with overall system understanding.
+Don't solve one individual problem, but instead try solving the generalized __a group of problems__.
+Use __5 whys__ to further dig what's the underlying generic problem.

 ### Sources for Innovation

 Problems & missing parts in engineering daily work are source of innovation.